Stories for Choice:

 On June 24, 2022, just shy of the 50th anniversary, the Supreme Court overturned Roe v.
 Wade.
-10 states now ban all abortion services.
-An additional 4 states ban abortion after 6 weeks1.
+13 states have enacted full bans on abortion services.
+An additional 4 states have enacted partial bans, and 8 states have temporarily blocked attempts at abortion bans1.
 In states where abortion remains legal, a record number of out-of-state patients are seeking services2.
 There is an increased demand for sterilization3.
 People who miscarry are not receiving care because their symptoms mimic that of a medication-induced abortion4.
 People are being turned away for emergency care.

 Choice is not just about abortion rights.
 We acknowledge that, for centuries, many populations have been denied reproductive healthcare, regardless of the law; and that all people who are capable of becoming pregnant—including include queer women, transmasculine, and nonbinary people—may have a need for full-spectrum pregnancy, family planning, and abortion care.
 Choice is about full bodily autonomy and comprehensive, safe, accessible reproductive healthcare for all.